Using relative weight analysis with residualization to detect relevant nonlinear interaction effects in ordinary and logistic regressions: Methodology

 To solve this issue, we opted by selecting a submodel from the full model.
 We use the classic stepwise method based on the change of Bayesian Information Criterion (BIC).
 Recall that \(\mathrm{BIC} = -2\log(\mathcal{L}) + \ln(n)v\).
 Here \(\mathcal{L}\) represents the log-likelihood of the submodel and \(v\) the variables used to fit it.
 In the procedure, we search to minimize the \(\mathrm{BIC}\).
 The factor \(\ln(n)v\) strongly penalize large models unless the value \(-2\log(\mathcal{L})\) is less than \(2v\).

 In our context, the \(\mathrm{BIC}\) presents some advantages over the Akaike Information Criterion (AIC).
 The AIC is estimated with \(\mathrm{AIC} = -2\log(\mathcal{L}) + 2v\).
 The criterion penalizes the submodel to exclude unnecessary variables as well as BIC using the factor \(2v\).
 However, it smooths the selection, allowing more variables inside the final model.
-This kind of model are appropriate for prediction instead to be parsimonious (see \cite{DziakSensitivity2020}).
-We focus the method in the inference of the most relevant features of the data, considering the BIC a better value for the stepwise selection process.
+Such models are appropriate for prediction instead to be parsimonious \parencite[see][]{DziakSensitivity2020}.
+We focus on the method in the inference of the most relevant features of the data, considering the BIC a better value for the stepwise selection process.

-In our implementation we start with a model using only main effects.
-Then we continue adding or removing main effects or interactions until the algorithm cannot improve the AIC value.
-The implementation of for the procedure was taken from the package \texttt{MASS} using the function \texttt{stepAIC}.
-To use the BIC as mentioned before, we set the parameter \texttt{k = log(n)}.
-The function allows to include a parameter \texttt{scope} which consist in a list with lower and upper models.
+In our implementation, we start with a model using only main effects.
+Then, we continue adding or removing main effects or interactions until the algorithm cannot improve the BIC value.
+The implementation of the procedure was taken from the package \texttt{MASS} \parencite{VenablesModern2002} using the function \texttt{stepAIC}.
+To use the BIC, as mentioned before, we set the parameter \texttt{k = log(n)}.
+The function allows to include a parameter \texttt{scope} that consists of a list with lower and upper models.
 Given the structure of Equation~\eqref{eq:base-model}, we define the lower and upper models as,

 The implementation include in the lower model only the control and fixed variables.
 The upper model contains all the main effects and all the possible interactions.